 A good start towards improving your vein health and managing your risk factors is to exercise daily, eat a healthy diet, and lose excess weight.
 We recommend consulting with a vein specialist who can make personalized treatment recommendations based on your risk factors and symptoms.

 How Diet Can Impact Vein Health

 Eating well can potentially improve your vein health in several ways.
-First of all, it can help you maintain a healthy Body Mass Index (BMI).
-This can reduce undue strain on your veins.
-Healthy eating can also boost your energy so that you remain active.
-Physical activity can help improve symptoms like leg swelling and cramping.
-Finally, following the right diet can improve your overall blood circulation.
-This can help stave off venous insufficiency.
+First, it can help you maintain a healthy body mass index (BMI).
+BMI is a measure of the ratio of body fat based on a person’s height and weight.
+An excess of body fat can place undue strain on your veins, so knowing your BMI will help you guide your diet and exercise plan to reduce body fat.
+Healthy eating can also boost your energy so that you remain active, while exercise can help improve symptoms like leg swelling and cramping.
+Finally, following a healthy diet can improve your overall blood circulation, which can help prevent venous insufficiency.

 Foods for Varicose Veins

-We suggest that you eat a variety of colors, along with a mixture of raw and cooked fruits and vegetables.
-Along with promoting better blood circulation, fruits and vegetables are anti-inflammatory.
-They can help reduce symptomatic swelling due to varicose veins.
+We suggest that you eat a variety of colors of foods, along with a mixture of raw and cooked fruits and vegetables.
+Along with promoting better blood circulation, fruits and vegetables are anti-inflammatory and can help reduce symptomatic swelling due to varicose veins.